Nethmi11/Nethmi11/README.md

 # 💫 About Me:
-About Me 👋<br>🔭 Curious software engineering intern with a knack for turning ideas into functional, well-crafted code.
+🔭 Curious software engineering intern with a knack for turning ideas into functional, well-crafted code.
 I’m always exploring new technologies and refining my skills to build smarter, more efficient solutions.
 Problem-solving keeps me driven, and I enjoy making every line of code count.

 ## 🌐 Socials: